TryItOnline/cixl/README.md

 This project aims to produce a minimal scripting language for embedding in and extending from C. In a way, it's Lua taken one step further down the path of simplicity.
 The language is implemented as a straight forward interpreter that is designed to be as fast as possible without compromising on simplicity, transparency and flexibility.

-### Status
-Examples from this document should work in the most recent version and run clean in ```valgrind```, outside of that I can't really promise much at the moment.
-Current work is focused on tracing interactions between core features and filling obvious gaps in functionality.

 ### Getting Started
 To get started, you'll need a decent C compiler with GNU-extensions and CMake installed.
 A primitive REPL is included, the executable weighs in at 200k.
 It's highly recommended to run the REPL through ```rlwrap``` for a less nerve-wrecking editing experience.